/

 • Tasting Notes: Red berries, citrus, floral hints

-• Why It Works: The sprightliness, acidity and a touch of fruitiness in the Rosé are just enough to balance the sweetness of the fruit.
+• Why It Works: The sprightliness, acidity, and a touch of fruitiness in the Rosé are just enough to balance the sweetness of the fruit.

 A fresh salad with greens, grilled steak and Cellar Beast Sauvignon Blanc